Connecting Data and Community for a

 Invasive Species Assessment

-In order to better understand the type and level of invasive species pressures on Asheville's urban forest, a qualified contractors will be assess multiple locations throughout Asheville.
-Work will occur during the month of September 2024.
+In order to better understand the type and level of invasive species pressures on Asheville's urban forest, qualified contractors assessed multiple locations throughout Asheville during the month of September 2024.
+Report will be posted soon.

 planned